openwisp/openwisp-controller/README.rst

   it can be used in conjunction with openwisp-monitoring to get a better idea of the state of the network
 - `openwisp-ipam <https://github.com/openwisp/openwisp-ipam>`_:
-  it allows to manage the IP address space of networks
+  allows to manage the assignment of IP addresses used in the network
 - `openwisp-notifications <https://github.com/openwisp/openwisp-notifications>`_:
-  it allows to create and manage notifications from the network.
+  allows users to be aware of important events happening in the network.

 .. image:: https://raw.githubusercontent.com/openwisp/openwisp2-docs/master/assets/design/openwisp-logo-black.svg
   :target: http://openwisp.org